amanraox/share-bits-wirelessly/README.md

 We welcome contributions to SHare Bits Wirelessly!
 To contribute:

-1. Fork the repository 🍴
+1. Fork and Star the repository 🍴
 2. Create a new branch (`git checkout -b feature/your-feature`) 🌱
 3. Make your changes ✨
 4. Commit and push your changes 🚀